The concept of AI and its roles in Education

 2. Create revision questions: “Generate 10 chemistry practice questions with answers (NECTA style).”

-3. Support struggling learners: “Provide a short reading exercise for slow readers in Std 4.”
+3. Support struggling learners: “Provide a short reading exercise for slow readers in Standard 4.”

 4. Help special needs learners: Use audio reading, simplified texts, or voice typing.

-5. Create flashcards: “Make English vocabulary flashcards for Std 5 on ‘Weather’.”
+5. Create flashcards: “Make English vocabulary flashcards for Standard 5 on ‘Weather’.”

 One device + teacher creativity is enough to start.